altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

+*The houses jettisoned away, flying off into the distant space* ~Walls of the chasm filled the sky, under the canopy she reoriented quickly~ ~In front of her she saw the sky, open and blue~
+*Her echo vibrated the floor she was standing on*
-*The houses jettisoned away, flying off into the distant space* ~Walls of the chasm filled the sky, under the canopy she reoriented quickly~ ~In front of her she saw the sky, open and blue~ ~Behind her Martha saw the pillar was being swallowed into the void~ *An edge of the pillar broke away, and fell into the void* ~She watched it for a moment, but realized quickly she shouldn't wait to see how long it took to fall into that darkness~ ~And around her was the deserted landscape of a urban suburbia with no buildings or people left, just placeholders, plots etched out in the sands of time~
+~It filled the harmonic spectrum, a cacophony of increasing force~ ~Behind her Martha saw the pillar was being swallowed into the void~ *An edge of the pillar broke away, and fell into the void* ~She watched it for a moment, but realized quickly she shouldn't wait to see how long it took to fall into that darkness~ ~And around her was the deserted landscape of a urban suburbia with no buildings or people left, just placeholders, plots etched out in the sands of time~
 *And punk rock playing to her right*
-~She found it moments later, a record player, and wax disc~ *The ground shuddered, and another outside part of the pillar fell into the void* ~The part she entered from.
+~She found it moments later, a record player, and wax disc~ *The ground shuddered and martha covered her ears from the echo, and another outside part of the pillar fell into the void* ~The part she entered from.
 Taking the bridge with it~
 'M::I can still fly.'